Pluralia/ghc-proposals/proposals/0000-options-local-pragma.rst

 2) **Influence to learnability of the language**

-``OPTIONS_LOCAL`` pragma is optional pragma and is non-essential for basic users of the language.
+*Learnability of the pragma*: ``OPTIONS_LOCAL`` is optional pragma and is non-essential for basic users of the language.
 The area of using intersects with ``OPTIONS_GHC`` pragma and as a result it does not require any more learning after the ``OPTIONS_GHC`` pragma.
 There is only one distinction - you need to learn where and how to place it inside the file (somewhat like the ``SCC`` pragma).

+*Learnability of the language*: ``OPTIONS_LOCAL`` used close to the declaration.
+That means a basic user will search faster the name of the language extension  to which the new syntax corresponds.

 3) **Remaining drawbacks**